cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 *Bonus: From the Source facility's context menu (right-click) choose "Change Niche" and type "mine" as the New Niche.
 The only purpose of the niche is to allow different visualization in the fuel design pane.
 Other niches include:
-"fuel fabriaction", "reactor", "abr", "repository", "reprocessing", "separations".*
+"fuel fabrication", "reactor", "abr", "repository", "reprocessing", "separations".*

 Your fuel cycle design should now look like this: